gjsify/ts-for-gir/README.md

 ts-for-gir generate Gtk-4.0 -e node
 ```
 You can also look at the [examples](/examples/) to see how the types are generated there and at the [CLI Package](/packages/cli) for the full CLI documentation.

+## tsconfig.json
+It's recommended that you create or modify your `tsconfig.json`/`jsconfig.json`, so it doesn't include the `DOM` lib, as it conflicts with some generated GJS global types and will cause lint warnings and compilation errors with typescript.

+Either add/edit the `lib` property so it doesn't include `"DOM"`, or enable the property `noLib` (However the side effects of doing this should be considered).
+For more information check the documentation for both the [`lib`](https://www.typescriptlang.org/tsconfig/#lib) and [`noLib`](https://www.typescriptlang.org/tsconfig#noLib) properties.

 ## Examples